iKooruHQ/sorobot-ai/README.md

 Need Help?
 Connect with me on the Stellar Development Discord Server. @NickThor01

-# 🖼️ Dive into the visual guide folder to visually comprehend this repository and the tutorial.

-🖼️ Dive into the instructions and get Sorobot AI up in 10 minutes or less!
+# 🖼️ Dive into the instructions and get Sorobot AI up in 10 minutes or less!

 ## 🛠️ Development